MileHacker Logo

 Language Barriers & Translation

-The Philippines possesses two official languages: Filipino (based on Tagalog) and English.
+The Philippines possesses two the official languages: Filipino (based on Tagalog) and English.
 On Bantayan Island, Cebuano (Bisaya) is the main local language.
 English is widely understood in tourist areas, hotels, and by younger generations.

 Communication Aids